gebawe/Video-Action-Recognition-CNN/README.md

 #### Part 3: CNN model

-The siams CNN model contains two Baranches
+The siamse CNN model contains two Baranches
 One of the branches will correspond to the actual frame of the video (RGB frame), while the other one will correspond to its optical flow. then both will be conacatnated to result in better performance for action recognition of the 101 classes.

 1: Extract RGB